oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 type: awareness
 ---

 WebAssembly (Wasm) is one of the most exciting and underestimated software technologies invented in recent times.
-It's a binary instruction format for a stack-based virtual machine.
-It aims to execute at native speeds with a memory-safe and secure sandbox.
-Its portable, cross-platform, and language-agnostic.
-It's designed as a compilation target for languages.
+It's a binary instruction format for a stack-based virtual machine that aims to execute at native speeds with a memory-safe and secure sandbox.
+Wasm is portable, cross-platform, and language-agnostic—designed as a compilation target for languages.
 Though originally part of the open web platform, it has found use cases beyond the web.
 WebAssembly is now used in browsers, Node.js, Deno, Kubernetes, and IoT platforms.

 You can learn more about WebAssembly at [WebAssembly.org](https://webassembly.org/).

 # WebAssembly on Kubernetes

-WebAssembly, though initially designed for [the web](https://www.w3.org/wasm/), proved to be an ideal format for writing platform and language agnostic applications.
-You are used to something similar in the container world, Docker containers.
-People figured WebAssembly is so similar and even more efficient since it's fast, portable, and secure, running at native speeds.
+Though initially designed for [the web](https://www.w3.org/wasm/), WebAssembly proved to be an ideal format for writing platform and language-agnostic applications.
+You may be aware of something similar in the container world—Docker containers.
+People, including Docker co-founder Solomon Hykes, recognized the similarity and acknowledged that WebAssembly is even more efficient since it's fast, portable, and secure, running at native speeds.
 This means that you can use WebAssembly alongside containers as workloads on Kubernetes.
-This was made possible by another WebAssembly initiative known as [WebAssembly System Interface (WASI)](https://wasi.dev/) and the [Wasmtime](https://github.com/bytecodealliance/wasmtime) project.
+Another WebAssembly initiative known as [WebAssembly System Interface (WASI)](https://wasi.dev/) along with the [Wasmtime](https://github.com/bytecodealliance/wasmtime) project make this possible.

 {% twitter 1111004913222324225 %}

 WebAssembly on Kubernetes is relatively new and has some rough edges at the moment, but it's already proving to be revolutionary.
-Wasm workloads can be extremely fast as they can execute faster than a container takes to start; they are sandboxed and hence much more secure than containers; they are way smaller in size due to the binary format than containers.
+Wasm workloads can be extremely fast as they can execute faster than a container takes to start.
+The workloads are sandboxed and hence much more secure than containers; they are way smaller in size due to the binary format than containers.

-If you want to learn more about WASI, check out [the announcement from Mozilla](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/).
+If you want to learn more about WASI, check out [the original announcement from Mozilla](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/).

 # Why Rust?

-I previously wrote a blog post about [why Rust is a great language for the future](https://deepu.tech/my-second-impression-of-rust/), Tl;Dr; Rust is a secure and fast language without the compromises of most modern languages, and Rust has the [best ecosystem and tooling](https://rustwasm.github.io/docs/book/) for WebAssembly.
+I previously wrote a blog post about [why Rust is a great language for the future](https://deepu.tech/my-second-impression-of-rust/), Tl;Dr; Rust is secure and fast without the compromises of most modern languages, and Rust has the [best ecosystem and tooling](https://rustwasm.github.io/docs/book/) for WebAssembly.
 So Rust + Wasm makes it super secure and fast.

 # Enter Krustlet

 [Krustlet](https://krustlet.dev/) is a [Kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) written in Rust for WebAssembly workloads (written in any language).
-It listens for new pods assigned to it based on `tolerations` specified on the manifest and runs them.
+It listens for new pods assignments based on `tolerations` specified on the manifest and runs them.
 Since the default Kubernetes nodes cannot run Wasm workloads natively, you need a Kubelet that can, and this is where Krustlet comes in.

 # Run WebAssembly workloads on Kubernetes with Krustlet